mcotdev/home_budget/README.md

 # Budget Forecast
-This project provides me with an easy overview my my household budget, but can ealy be adapted for other purposes.
+This project provides me with an easy overview my my household budget, but can easily be adapted for other purposes.
-I've used an sqlite database, but could just have easly used a plain CSV file or Excel spreasheet to enter the expense and incomes.
+I've used an sqlite database, but could just have easily used a plain CSV file to enter the expense and incomes.
-Feel free to change and improve it.

-This is built in python using pandas and is uses a SQLite3 database transactions.db
+This is built in python using pandas and uses a SQLite3 database transactions.db

 ## Requirements:
 ```